Language & Culture

 Learn a Language, Unlock the World

-From sunrise to sunset, each day of your CIEE Language & Culture program is chock-full of learning, new experiences and cultural surprises – each one a chance to sharpen your language skills .
+From sunrise to sunset, each day of your CIEE Language & Culture program is chock-full of new learning, experiences and cultural surprises – each one a chance to sharpen your language skills and global competence.

-Your native-speaking teacher uses methods you know from home to introduce new vocabulary and local situations that require you to communicate.
-This approach cements learning in place, and gives you a foundation to connect with locals and make discoveries about the culture you’re exploring – discoveries tourists often miss.
-Download our sample curiculum.
+This approach cements learning gives you a foundation to connect with locals learn more about the culture you’re exploring – discoveries tourists often miss.

-Practice today’s lessons with real people, in real time, maybe ordering coffee in an outdoor café, buying fruit at a market, or interviewing locals about an issue that impacts their community.
-You can’t do that in your U.S. high school Italian class!
+Get ready to apply what you learn in class in the community and talk it up with locals!
+During the Community Conversations, you will have conversations with locals in the community in which you apply the vocabulary and language that were taught that day in class.
+Practice the day’s lessons with real people, in real time, maybe ordering coffee in an outdoor café, buying fruit at a market, or interviewing locals about an issue that impacts their community.
+You can’t do that in your U.S. high school language class!

 FOOD & FUN AT YOUR HOMESTAY

-Compare football teams with your host brother.
+You will live like a local—not a tourist—by residing with local hosts who have chosen to host a participant to enrich their life, welcome a new culture into their home, and create a new relationship.
+Compare football soccer teams with your host sibling.
 Talk politics with your host parent(s).
 Whatever the topic, you’ll practice fresh words and skills and get to know each other better, while you dig into a home-cooked meal.

 See For Yourself

-Follow a student from breakfast through bedtime and see what makes language learning special with CIEE.
+Sometimes a video speaks louder than words.
+Follow a student from breakfast through bedtime and see what makes our Language & Culture programs so unique!

 Leaders That Make Every Day Awesome